shaylahong/Group1_Project3/README.md

 Using the Flask framework to create a REST API for retrieving data from a PostgreSQL database.

 1. Importing Necessary Modules: automap_base, Session, create_engine, func, text from SQLAlchemy, Decimal for handling decimal numbers, and CORS for handling Cross-Origin Resource Sharing.

 2. Initializing Flask and Enabling CORS:
 - An instance of the Flask application is created and named app.
 - CORS (Cross-Origin Resource Sharing) is enabled for the app, allowing it to handle requests from different origins.

-3. Database Configuration: using PostgreSQL database
+3. Database Configuration: using PostgreSQL database.

 4. Reflecting Database Tables:
 - SQLAlchemy's automap_base is used to create a base object called Base.
 The Base object is prepared to reflect the tables in the database using
 - Base.prepare(engine, reflect=True).
 This step allows Flask to interact with the database using object-oriented programming.

 5. Creating a Database Session:
 - A session object named session is created using Session(engine).
 This session will be used to interact with the database.

 6. Route for the Index Page: used for test the connection.

 7. Route for Getting Data:
 - It executes a SQL query to select all columns from "disasters" table and fetches the result using session.execute(stmt).fetchall().
 - The data is returned as JSON using Flask's jsonify function.

 8. Main Block